-G. COORDINATION WITH EMPLOYERS

-1. VR SERVICES; AND
+COORDINATION WITH EMPLOYERS VR SERVICES; AND

 DCRSA has one business relations specialist and four employment coordinators who develop relationships with businesses throughout the Washington, DC Metropolitan Area.
 These staff collaborate with businesses to educate them about DCRSA services and to identify their staffing needs for the purpose of gaining exposure and identifying employment opportunities for qualified DCRSA jobseekers.
-Services to businesses include: coordinating with the Aspiring Professionals Internship Program to other District government agencies; conducting disability awareness education training; creating opportunities for businesses to people with disabilities through industry spotlights; creating opportunities for businesses to participate in mock interviews with jobseekers and provide feedback; sharing employment announcements with jobseekers; screening and identifying qualified employment candidates; educating business about tax incentives; sharing resources to assist businesses with retaining potential opportunities to increase the pipeline of qualified talent to businesses; and identifying candidates for internship or volunteer opportunities.
+Services to businesses include: coordinating with the Aspiring Professionals Internship Program to other District government agencies; conducting disability awareness education training; creating opportunities for businesses to market themselves to people with disabilities through industry spotlights; creating opportunities for businesses to participate in mock interviews with jobseekers and provide feedback; sharing employment announcements with jobseekers; screening and identifying qualified employment candidates; educating business about tax incentives; sharing resources to assist businesses with retaining existing employees and sharing sources for reasonable accommodations; brainstorming potential opportunities to increase the pipeline of qualified talent to businesses; and identifying candidates for internship or volunteer opportunities.

-2. TRANSITION SERVICES, INCLUDING PRE-EMPLOYMENT TRANSITION SERVICES, FOR STUDENTS AND YOUTH WITH DISABILITIES.
+TRANSITION SERVICES, INCLUDING PRE-EMPLOYMENT TRANSITION SERVICES, FOR STUDENTS AND YOUTH WITH DISABILITIES.